 It is important to show your support and to be compassionate, but you must also keep in mind that you are their boss first so you need to retain a sense of professionalism and keep the business in mind at all times.
 You do not want to cross a boundary, show any kind of favoritism or have an employee take advantage of a situation, so you need to keep it professional and look for solutions.

 Leading on from this, you should be able to find a way to offer assistance without becoming involved in the issue.
 This could be a simple case of giving the employee a few days off or it could involve helping them to find legal support, such as a lawyer from somewhere like charlestonlaw.net.
 These solutions allow you to help without overstepping the mark and becoming heavily involved in the personal problem.

 When a person is going through a personal crisis, it can be much harder for them to focus on their work and it is important to understand this.
 It is for this reason why you may need to find a way to lighten their workload while they manage their personal problems.
 You could ask other staff members to take on their workload (this is likely to require some kind of reward or incentive) or you can look to push back deadlines.

 It is a good idea and thoughtful to check in on the employee during and after the personal issue.
 This is so that they feel supported and so that you can make sure that there are no further adjustments that need to be made.

 Crucially, you need to make sure that you are consistent in the way that you manage employees with personal issues.
-This will set the tone and also show to employees that they can come to you with a problem and you will know how to manage this.
+This will set the tone and also show employees that they can come to you with a problem and you will know how to manage this.

 It is tough when an employee is going through a personal crisis as you will want to help but you must avoid overstepping a boundary and, ultimately, need to keep the business in mind.
-These tips should help you to manage so that you can provide support while also retaining professionalism and keeping the business on track.
+These tips should help you manage so that you can provide support while also retaining professionalism and keeping the business on track.